 It’s normal for the older series titles to have been issued by several of the series' publishers over the years, but several books have seen print by other publishers.
 The additional publishers only are listed:

-King John: Norton, Penguin, Barnes & Noble.
+King John: Eyre & Spottiswoode, Norton, Penguin, Eyre Methuen, University of California Press, Barnes & Noble.

 James II: Wayland, Methuen (but not as a series book).